 Travel to Stonehenge and Avebury

-Odyssey offers a number of tours that visit Stonehenge and Avebury and provide a glimpse into these monuments and the contribution they have to our understanding of history, our ancestors and ancient stone structures.
+Odyssey offers a number of small group tours stone circles that visit the World heritage site of Stonehenge and Avebury stone circle and provide a glimpse into these monuments and the contribution they have to our understanding of history, our ancestors and ancient stone structures as a prehistoric monument.
 While they remain shrouded in mystery thousands of years later, they are undeniably significant archaeological finds and represent the chance to learn more about where we come from.
-Our tours give travellers the chance to enhance their knowledge of these structures with guided tours from experienced archaeologists of Stonehenge, Avebury and associated sites.
+Our small group tour with a tour leader give travellers the chance to enhance their knowledge of these structures with guided tours from experienced archaeologists of Stonehenge, Avebury and associated sites.
 This means you will not just learn the fascinating history of one of the most famous landmarks in Britain, but you will also discover some of the other interesting Neolithic features of the area.
-In our Prehistoric Britain tour, the group spends three nights based in Salisbury exploring the sites and in the Walking Ancient Britain tour, we are in Salisbury for ten nights, enjoying walks along the Great Stone Way.
+In our Prehistoric Britain tour , the group spends three nights based in Salisbury exploring the sites and in the Walking Ancient Britain tour, we are in Salisbury for ten nights, enjoying walks along the Great Stone Way.
 This allows travellers to view a wonderfully sited Neolithic burial mound atop a hill at Adam’s Grave and enjoy breathtaking views across the Vale of Pewsey.